World Golf Tour

 As Josh Zander says, "Distance control is the key to great putting.
 The speed you hit the putt determines its line; therefore, every putt other than a straight putt is determined by how hard you hit it."

-This guide will show you how to more consistently control your distance with the putter, so that you can shave a few more strokes off your score.
+This guide will show you how to more consistently control your distance with the putter, so that you can shave a few important strokes off your score.

 ------------------------------------------------------------------------------

 If you're just getting started on the World Golf Tour then you may be having a little trouble getting used to the distance control.
+You have probably had some putts that came up well short or blazed a trail by the hole and that can be frustrating at times.
 Chances are you've played a golf game with some sort of meter before, however most of the time there were little markers to indicate 50%, 75% and so on.
 Not so here on WGT.
-You are greeted with a blank swing meter with no visual aids what so ever.
+You are greeted with a blank swing meter with no visual aids whatsoever.

-On the real golf course we gauge the power of putts by how far back the putter is drawn in the backswing, but what you may not know is that you can do the same thing on the virtual course.
+On the real golf course we gauge the power of our putts by how far back we draw the putter in the backswing, but what you may not know is that you can do the same thing on the virtual course.
 Check out the pictures below.

 On the 30 foot scale, the Starter putter has a total of 5 backwards movements.